Universal Polynomials for Tautological Integrals on Hilbert Schemes: A generating function

-Let $f$ be the generating function on the left hand side of the equation in the proposition.
-We show that the logarithm of $f$ is linear in the Chern numbers of $(X, (E_i))$, hence it is of the form
+\begin{proof} Let $F$ be the generating function in the proposition.
+By the main theorem, the coefficients of $F$, and therefore those of $\log F$, are polynomials in the Chern numbers of $(X,E)$.
+We will show that the coefficients of $\log F$ are in fact \emph{linear} polynomials in the Chern numbers.
+This means that $\log F = \sum N(X,E) b_N$ for $b_N \in \QQ[[y_1, \ldots y_k]]$, and taking $B_N = \exp(b_N)$ will then give the proposition.